djohnsonkc/ionic-sidemenu/README.md

 =====================================
 Simple Ionic 2 and Angular 2 app using a side menu

+Having lots of experience using Angular 1 and Ionic 1, I used this app as an exercise to ramp up on the use of Ionic 2 and Angular 2 and TypeScript

 ## This project was bootstrapped using the Ionic CLI

 $ ionic start myAppName sidemenu